-From sources as varied as vaudeville, Russian tales, Greek comedies, fairy tales, and many films Christopher Vogler provides really efficient tools for storytelling and series of practical templates to conceive universal stories for all kinds of publics.
+Drawing on sources and inspirations as varied as vaudeville, Russian tales, Greek comedies, fairy tales and many films, Christopher Vogler is a hunter for the most efficient tools of storytelling, and is here to provide you with a series of practical templates to conceive exciting, unique and yet universal stories for all kinds of audiences.

 He relies on the exceptional work of the researcher and philosopher Joseph Campbell who, by studying the mythical heroes of the world highlights the common model of all the stories that have been passed down over time, from the most trivial to the classics of literature.

-The mythical heroes, their story, their path, are source of universal structural elements.
-Their nature adjust to every culture, every time, every age and highlight emotions and motivations that everybody felt one day or an other : self-confidence, style, sex-appeal, anger, greed, power, revolt, revenge, murderous desire, patriotism, seduction, idealism, sacrifice, egotism, distress, love, jealousy, daring, ambition, possession, mourning which can explain the federative power on the audience.
+The mythical heroes, their stories, their paths, are sources of universal structural elements.
+They could fit in to every culture, every time, and they highlight emotions and motivations that everybody felt one day or an other : self-confidence, style, sex-appeal, anger, greed, power, revolt, revenge, murderous desire, patriotism, seduction, idealism, sacrifice, egotism, distress, love, jealousy, daring, ambition, possession, mourning, which can explain the federative power on the audience.

 Vogler's workshop will cover the essential story structure outline of the 12-stage Hero's Journey, the eight major archetypes of character, and strategies for deepening the audience's involvement in the story.

 Christopher Vogler's workshop is based on The Hero's Journey, the path of a man or a woman, on the outside ordinary, who is going to be dragged away from his familiar world to face a problem, to take up a challenge or live an outstanding adventure.

 "I teach sometimes, and always say that Chris Vogler is the first book that everyone's got to read."

 - Darren Aronofsky, Oscar-nominated Writer/Director, Black Swan, The Wrestler, Requiem For A Dream